Low-rank Latent Matrix-factor Prediction Modeling for Generalized High-dimensional Matrix-variate Regression: Simulation Studies

-We report five metrics as performance measurements for the binomial model, including CA, Kappa coefficient, AUC, sensitivity, and F1 score.
-These five metrics together represent comprehensive discriminant capability of a classifier.
-The cutoff value was fixed at 0.5 in calculating CA, Kappa, sensitivity, and F1 score.
+\textbf{Case 1: Logistic regression} The cutoff value is fixed at 0.5 in calculating CA, Kappa, sensitivity, and F1 score.
+CA is the proportion of correctly predicted observation to the total observations.
 Kappa measures the interrater reliability, representing the extent to which the data collected in the study are correct representations of the variables measured.
 Sensitivity is the proportion of correctly predicted positive observations to all observations in the actual positive class.
-F1 score is a tradeoff between positive predictive rates and sensitivity.
+F1 score is a tradeoff between positive predictive rate and sensitivity.
 The boxplots of these five metrics under different scenarios of $\left\{(p_1, p_2), \rho \right\}$ are displayed in Figures \ref{L_acc} and \ref{L_sen}.
 All these five metrics get closer to 1 when the sample size increases from $0.5 p_1p_2$ to $2 p_1p_2$.
-FamGLM outperforms significantly on classification accuracy, Kappa and sensitivity, but has similar performance on AUC and F1 score compared with SVDTR.
+Evidently, LaGMaR outperforms rSVD on CA, Kappa and sensitivity, and the two methods perform comparably on AUC and F1 score.